 You won't believe how tasty this kale citrus guacamole recipe is and it's definitely worth the effort.
 I had this as an appetizer at True Food Kitchen and there are quite a few of these restaurants around the country.
 I also had a vegan pizza and it was super delicious.
 The recipe from the restaurant also had roasted poblano chilies, but frankly, that's a lot more work and so I left those out of the recipe.

 Although avocados do have fat, it's the kind of fat that is good for you.
 That's monounsaturated fat and it's the kind that can lower bad cholesterol levels and are beneficial when consumed in moderation.
 The citrus in this recipe helps cut the amount of fat you eat in each serving.

-Making grapefruit and orange segments can be a challenge, but don't let that stop you!
-Watch this 1 minute video (below) to see how easily it's done and you'll be an ol' pro before you know it.
+Making grapefruit and orange segments can be tricky, but don't let that stop you!
+Just remove the peel and slice between the segments.
 Orange segments are also good in a salad like this Orange Almond Salad.

 Finding ripe avocados can also be a challenge, but here's a tip if you only have avocados that are hard...
 Turn on the oven to 200°F. Wrap the avocados in foil and bake them for 10-20 minutes, depending on how hard they are.
 Yes, it works as I have tried it myself.
 If they don't get super soft like you'd like, leave them in a little longer and/or, put them in the food processor for a few pulses and that should do the trick.

 Serve this kale citrus guacamole with cut up baked pita bread or oil-free baked tortilla chips.
 Your guests are sure to love this different take on guacamole.